Medication Procedure and Frequently Asked Question Guide

 We understand the importance of keeping you informed about health issues affecting your camper.
 Our nurses follow the guidelines below and will respond to you as quickly as time allows:

-• We generally will not contact you if your child is seen in the Health Center for routine treatment, i.e. minor skin abrasions, headache, etc.
+• We generally will not contact you if your child is seen in the Health Center for an one-off routine treatment, i.e. minor skin abrasions, headache, etc.

 • If your child is put on antibiotics or kept in the Health Center overnight, a member of our health staff will call you that day or evening.